MyadaRoshdi/P2/writeup.md

   1  2  7  2 25 13 31  1 15 14 12  3  7 11 35 34  2 27  1  7  3 16 29 11 10
  31  1  2  8  9  2  3 11 25  1  1 10 12 26 11 21 35  2 13 12 36 29 14 13 10]

- * This is the label frequency in the Original training dataset
+ * This is the label frequency chart  in the Original training dataset
 ![Fig1: TrainingLabelFreq][./Image_references/label_freq_original_training.png]
 **Conclusion** As shown in Fig1, some classes are trained better than others, which will lead as will shown below to have some errors in testing those un-suffeciently trained classes.
 This will be enhanced by Data Augmentation.